oldaccount456/blueprnt/README.md

 - Client side encryption which lets you securely encrypt and decrypt your files.
 Since all the encryption & decryption functionality and passwords set are all done on the client-side/browser, this means that no one except *you* and whoever you share the password with can view the files.
 The password should only be known to you or the person intended to view the file.

+- Select a number of times an upload can viewed before being deleted

 ## Encryption-based upload in detail

 - No file read-able data or encryption passwords are sent to the server and all encryption & decryption processes take place on the client/browser only.